 First of all, the injection molding process is different.
-3D printing is an additive technology, and CNC machining is a subtractive technology, so they are very different in terms of materials.
+3D printing and manufacturing is an additive technology, and CNC machining is a subtractive technology, so they are very different in terms of materials.

 1. The difference between CNC machining materials and 3D printing materials